JBTastic/Latex-Shortener/README.md

 ﻿# Latex Shortener
-Shortens a PDf created with Latex so only unique pages are left.
+Shortens a PDF created with Latex so only unique pages are left.